Syzygium apodophyllum

-Syzygium apodophyllum is a tree in the Myrtaceae family endemic to north Queensland.
+Syzygium apodophyllum, commonly known as rex statinash, is a tree in the clove and eucalyptus family Myrtaceae endemic to northeast Queensland, Australia.
 The fruit is edible.
 It is a host for the exotic plant-pathogen fungus Austropuccinia psidii, which is causing a lot of damage to vegetation communities and economic plants.

 Description

 The tree grows some 1 to 6m tall, sometimes up to 20m.

-The trunk is rarely more than 30 cm dbh, the bark is pale brown.
+The trunk is rarely more than 30 cm diameter, the bark is pale brown.
 Branches tend to be of a weeping habit.
-Leaves have short petioles, some 0.1-02cm in length, the twigs with leaves have 4 wings, with pairs of wings fused above each pair of leaves, forming a pocket.
+Leaves have short petioles, some 0.1–02 cm in length, the twigs with leaves have 4 wings, with pairs of wings fused above each pair of leaves, forming a pocket.
 These wings often obscure the petiole so that leaves appear sessile.
-The leaf blades are some 3.6-8 by 1.4-3cm in size.
+The leaf blades are some 3.6-8 by 1.4–3 cm in size.
 The midrib is depressed on the adaxial/upper surface.
 The fruit, which are the typically red/pink Syzygium fruit with a watery but crunchy flesh surrounding a solitary large seed, are some 13 by 9mm in size, and either hang solitary in bunches, either axillary or terminally.
 Seed is up to 9mm in size.
 Fruiting occurs from March to September.

 The wood has a specific gravity of 0.80gcm3.

+Taxonomy

+This species was first described in 1892 as Eugenia apodophylla by German-born Australian botanist Ferdinand von Mueller.
+He published the description in the journal The Victorian Naturalist.
+In 1983, in a major review of Australian species of Syzygium and its close relatives, Australian botanist Bernard Hyland moved this species to Syzygium under the current binomial name.